 Cost of living in Latvia

 The cost of living in Latvia is relatively low.
 Although cities such as Riga are more expensive than rural areas, most expats still find it generally cheaper to live in than other European hubs.
-According to the 2024 Mercer Cost of Living Survey, Riga holds the 61st position in a list of 226 cities worldwide, making it moderately expensive on a global scale.
-It's notably less costly than some Western European capitals like Bern, Switzerland, ranked 6th, or London, UK at 8th.
-However, it is slightly more expensive than the neighbouring city of Vilnius, Lithuania, which holds the 113th position.
+Riga is notably less costly than some Western European capitals like Bern or London.

-There are no restrictions on property investment, making Latvia a popular holiday-home spot for expats fond of skiing and other outdoor pursuits.
-First-time buyers should be wary of high levels of corruption and red tape, though, and it’s a good idea to hire a reputable English-speaking lawyer to handle transactions on one's behalf.
-Renting is affordable, and it's often a safer and more practical option than buying for the short term.
+There are few restrictions on property investment, making Latvia a popular holiday home spot for expats fond of skiing and other outdoor pursuits.
+First-time buyers should be wary of corruption and red tape, though, and it’s a good idea to hire a reputable English-speaking lawyer to handle transactions.
+Renting is affordable, and it's often a safer and more practical option than buying.

 Families and children in Latvia